 The idea to build a visitor center on the adjacent plot which will at the same time accommodate the excavation laboratories was undoubtedly a foresighted vision of the local government and it was one of the most influential cultural investments in the city.
 The design of the facility was acquired by a national architectural competition which was held in 2010.
 A partnership of young architects (STUDIO EVREN BAŞBUĞ Architects + SCRA Architects) have won the competition and they were commissioned by the municipality for the design and the shop drawings.
 The construction was completed and the building was opened for public use in early 2015.

-Archaeological laboratories with all the required services (lecture room, workshop, archive, kitchen and dormitories) are in the relatively smaller block in the north.
-This block is both visually and functionally connected to the adjacent open courtyard, which serves as an outdoor working space for the archeologists in summer time.
+Archaeological laboratories with all the required services (lecture room, workshop, archive, kitchen, and dormitories) are in the relatively smaller block in the north.
+This block is both visually and functionally connected to the adjacent open courtyard, which serves as an outdoor working space for the archeologists in the summertime.

+Materials, Construction and Technology.
 The building complex is basically a steel structure formed by repeating identical H frames sitting on a concrete basement floor.
 These steel frames are enveloped on the outside with modern materials (glass fiber reinforced concrete panels and multi-layered polycarbonate sheets) but are exposed visually inside.
-This character is mainly a structural reference to the construction system of the neolithic era.
+This character is mainly a structural reference to the construction system of the Neolithic era.
 The foundations discovered on the site reveal that the ancient houses were constructed over Masonry foundations by using wooden structural frames which are exposed visually inside but clad by mudbrick walls and clay surfaces outside.